 I was rather surprised to hear it hadn’t been just one of Sirius’s spur of the moment ideas.
 “Well, that would have saved me months of confused over-analysis,” I admitted.
 “So… how on earth did it take us so long to get to this point?
 Because I’ve liked you for ages too.
 Since the summer, actually.”

 Sirius laughed.
 “For me it might have been as early as last spring; I was so relieved when you broke up with Luke, and couldn’t work out why at first.
 Then it started to bother me whenever you got annoyed at me or didn’t laugh at my jokes.
 Over the summer was when I realised how much I liked you, but then I thought you only wanted us to be friends.
-So I tried not to be obvious, but it was driving me crazy.”
+I couldn’t imagine why you’d actually like me.”